spyoungtech/FreeSimpleGUI/docs/index.md

     window['image'](data=cv2.imencode('.png', cap.read()[1])[1].tobytes())
 ```

-You will need to pip install opencv-python as well as PySimpleGUI to run this program.
+You will need to pip install opencv-python as well as FreeSimpleGUI to run this program.

 Also, you must be using the Premium, yes paid, version of PyDroid3 in order to run OpenCV.
 The cost is CHEAP when compared to the rest of things in life.
 A movie ticket will cost you more.
 Which is more fun, seeing **your Python program** running on your phone and using your phone's camera, or some random movie currently playing?
 From experience, the Python choice is a winner.
 If you're cheap, well, then you won't get to use OpenCV.
-No, there is no secret commercial pact between the PySimpleGUI project and the PyDroid3 app team.
+No, there is no secret commercial pact between the FreeSimpleGUI project and the PyDroid3 app team.

 ## Source code compatibility